medical-software-quality/project-quality-plan/quality_plan.md

 * All configuration items are stored and versioned in the projects' git repository.

-* Changes to the controlled production environment are described by the release SOP[^2].
+* Changes to the controlled production environment are described by the release SOP[^release].

 * Access to the controlled production environment is restricted to administrators; the system account used to deploy to production can only be used from the branch `main`.
   Change to these policies can only be done by a administrator.

+* Assets are uniquely identified by their paths in the git repository.

+* Assets are uniquely versioned based on the git hash.

 ## Software development

-* Software development follows the software development SOP[^3].
+* Software development follows the software development SOP[^develop].

 ## Validation